Words Do Matter

 Whatever your website offers – a product, a service, even a point of view – most people will judge it based not only on what you have written but also how you have written it.
 How does that affect you and your business?

 What Experts Say

 When I first thought about a need for this “web polishing” service, I had doubts.

 I worried that my concerns about website errors were mine alone.
 I wondered if I might be the only person who winces when I see language glitches on a website.
 However, I discovered that I have plenty of company!
-This, the negative effect on business of website grammar glitches, typos, and spelling errors, is why I created this website.
-In the interests of people with text-color difficulties, the links are not only orange but are also bolded.
-When you hover over them they are a lighter “apricot“.
+This, the negative effect on business of website grammar glitches, typos, and spelling errors, is why I decided to add this service as a branch of my long-established life-coaching service.

 Below the “Fast Track” button are links to some articles by a variety of business experts.
 All of them discuss the strongly negative effects of grammar glitches.
 For those in haste, above each link is a quote from that article that provides a summary.

 Further down is a link to a page showing responses to my informal survey about responses to grammar glitches.
 I don’t pretend that it was 100% scientific, but the intensity of many of the responses exceeded my expectations.
 The consensus is that correct use of words is crucial if a website is to give viewers a positive impression of the owner and/or business that it represents.